cnsoft/cocos2d-kamcord-ios/README.md

 ### Presenting User Options

-Now that that the user has finished his gameplay and you have successfully recorded a video of it, you can present several options to the user with the following API call:
+Now that the user has finished his gameplay and you have successfully recorded a video of it, you can present several options to the user with the following API call:

 	+(void) showView;